adamschoenemann/clofrp/README.md

 ## Recursive Types
 - Is it really a good idea to expose the recursive primitives to the user?
-- Do we need the parameter at all?
-E.g. we have Fix x.
-NatF x, but we could just have Fix NatF and still treat Fix as a special construct, but substitutions would just be one extra type application to its functor.
-  - This also means we can check that the kind of the argument to fix is (* -> *)

 [clott]: https://github.com/adamschoenemann/clott